qmk/qmk_firmware/docs/uart_driver.md

 ### `bool uart_available(void)`

 Return whether the receive buffer contains data.
-Call this function to determine if `uart_read()` will return meaningful data.
+Call this function to determine if `uart_read()` will return data immediately.

 #### Return Value